jakezatecky/d3-funnel/README.md

         fontSize: "14px",           // Any valid font size
         fill: "#fff"                // Any valid hex color }
-    onItemClick: function(d, i) {}  // event handler if one of the items is clicked };
+    onItemClick: function(d, i) {}  // Event handler if one of the items is clicked };
 chart.draw(data, options);
 ```